qpoo/resumable_windows_copy/README.md

      C:\Python3.3\python D:\tmp\resumable_windows_copy.py --s D:\Ubuntu11 --d C:

-The files will be copied in the directory 'C:\pukcab'
+The files will be copied to the directory 'C:\pukcab'

 #